 - Per Word – Charging per word means you can give a reliable estimate of how much you’ll charge a client for a job.
 Most freelancers either quote per word or per 1,000 words.
-However, you may need to adjust the rate depending on the complexity of the job at hand.
+The downside of this is that the word count is only one factor in how long a job may take, therefore you may need to adjust your rate depending on the complexity of the job.

-We’re going to stick to hourly rates, as there is more information on these available.
-However, if you prefer to charge per word, you can always look at what other proofreaders are charging for similar work, then set a rate that reflects your own level of experience.
+In this post, we’re going to focus on hourly rates, as there is more information available on those.
+However, if you prefer to charge per word or per page, we’d recommend looking at what other proofreaders are charging for similar work, then setting a rate that reflects your own level of experience.

-However, the rates proofreaders charge can vary significantly based on factors such as:
+The rates you charge can vary significantly based on factors such as:

 How Much Can You Earn with Proofed?

-- On average, freelancers earn around $15-20 per hour with Proofed once they have proofread a few documents and gotten into their stride.
+- On average, freelancers earn around $12–16 per hour with Proofed once they have proofread enough documents to be able to work with confidence.

-- This can rise to $25-50 per hour as they gain more experience and become more efficient at proofreading a wider range of documents.
+- This can rise to as much as $18–25 per hour as they gain more experience, take on add-on services, and work on a wider range of documents and projects.

-In addition, you can pay off the cost of training with Knowadays by proofreading as little as 30,000 words.
-So Knowadays offers a great way to start earning as a freelance proofreader!
+As you can see, by working with Proofed, you can pay off the cost of training with Knowadays in less than a month, so this offers a great way to start earning as a freelance proofreader.

 A freelance career with Proofed has many other advantages, too, such as:

-- Flexibility to volunteer pursue other interests alongside your paid work.
+- Having the flexibility to pursue other interests alongside your paid work

-So, while freelance proofreading may not be what makes your fortune in the short term, it offers a brilliant balance between a reliable income and personal freedom.
-And there’s no better way to take your first steps in this career than with Knowadays.
+So while freelance proofreading may not make you a fortune in the short term, it can offer a brilliant balance between a reliable income and personal freedom.
+And there’s no better way to take your first steps in this career than with Knowadays!